neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

     Description:
         Returns the Vector being recorded by the netcon.
-If the NetCon is not recording or is recording via a hoc statement, the return value is NULLobject.
+If the NetCon is not recording or is recording via a hoc statement, the return value is ``None``.
 Note that record vector is also returned if the NetCon is one of many recording into the same Vector via the NetCon.record(tvec, idvec) style.